History of comics: First serialized comics for a mass audience

-20th century and the mass medium
+20th-century mass medium

 The 1920s and 1930s saw further booms within the industry.
 The market for comic anthologies in Britain turned to targeting children through juvenile humor, with The Dandy and The Beano.
-In Belgium, Hergé created The Adventures of Tintin newspaper strip for a comic supplement; this was successfully collected in a bound album and created a market for further such works.
-The same period in the United States had seen newspaper strips expand their subject matter beyond humour, with action, adventure and mystery strips launched.
+In 1929, Hergé created the Adventures of Tintin newspaper strip for a Belgian-market comic supplement, Le Petit Vingtième; this was successfully collected in a bound comic album and created a market for further such works.
+The same period in the United States had seen newspaper comic strips expand their subject matter beyond humour, with action-adventure and mystery strips launched.
 The collection of such material also began, with The Funnies, a reprint collection of newspaper strips, published in tabloid size in 1929.

-A market for such comic books soon followed, and by 1938 publishers were printing original material in the format.
+A market for such comic books soon followed.
+The first modern American-style comic book, Famous Funnies: A Carnival of Comics (also a reprint collection of newspaper strips), was released in the U.S. in 1933 and by 1938 publishers were printing original material in the new format.
 It was at this point that Action Comics #1 launched, with Superman as the cover feature.
-The popularity of the character swiftly enshrined the superhero as the defining genre of American comic books.
+The popularity of the character swiftly enshrined superhero comics as the defining comics genre of American comic books.
 The genre lost popularity in the 1950s but re-established its domination of the form from the 1960s until the late 20th century.

-In Japan, a country with a long tradition for illustration, comics were hugely popular.
-Referred to as manga, the Japanese form was established after World War II by Osamu Tezuka, who expanded the page count of a work to number in the hundreds, and who developed a filmic style, heavily influenced by the Disney animations of the time.
+In Japan, a country with a long tradition of illustration, comics were hugely popular.
+Referred to as manga, the Japanese form was established after World War II by Osamu Tezuka, who expanded the page count of work to number in the hundreds, and who developed a filmic style, heavily influenced by the Disney cartoons of the time.
 The Japanese market expanded its range to cover works in many genres, from juvenile fantasy through romance to adult fantasies.
 Japanese manga is typically published in large anthologies, containing several hundred pages, and the stories told have long been used as sources for adaptation into animated film.
 In Japan, such films are referred to as anime, and many creators work in both forms simultaneously, leading to an intrinsic linking of the two forms.